Name Printer

 Franklin, Ann Smith The Reverend Mr. Jonathan Mitchel's letter to his friend in New-England.

-Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence Plantations, in New-England, in America, begun and held by adjournment at Newport, the fourth Monday of August, in the twenty-second year of the reign of His Most Sacred Majesty, George the Second, by the grace of God, of Great-Britain, France, and Ireland, King, defender of the faith, &c
+Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence-Plantations, in New-England, in America; begun and held at South-Kingstown in said colony, the last Wednesday of October, one thousand seven hundred and fifty-one: and in the twenty-fifth year of the reign of His Most Sacred Majesty, George the Second, by the grace of God, of Great-Britain, France, and Ireland, king, defender of the faith, &c.

 Fuller, Mary Internal revelation the source of saving knowledge: candidly recommended in several epistles.
 By May Drummond.